WSU-kduncan/s24cicd-ldav99/README-CD.md

 - Behavior of GitHub workflow
   - what does it do and when

-- Link to Docker Hub repository (as additional proof) ok
+- Link to Docker Hub repository (as additional proof) ok that didnt work